openvinotoolkit/model_server/deploy/README.md

 ## Bucket permissions

-Make sure the bucket permissions are set so that the inference server can access the model repository.
-If the bucket is public then no additional changes are needed and you can proceed to _Using OpenVINO Model Server_ section.
+Make sure the bucket permissions are set so that the server can access the model repository.
+If the bucket is public or you are going to run Model Server on the same GCP account as storage then no additional changes are needed and you can proceed to _Deploy the Model Server_ section.

 If bucket permissions need to be set with the _GOOGLE_APPLICATION_CREDENTIALS_ environment variable then perform the following steps: